thalita-silva/C-Programs/Readme.md

 ## Hey there!
-Here you're gonna find some algorithms developed using C.
+Here you're gonna find some algorithms developed in C.